ForgeGit/Ulduar_PTR/readme.md

 # Ulduar PTR Data

 MORE Text will go here eventually.
+Or maybe no idk.

+As of 06/01/2023 (dd/mm/yyyy) there is a new PTR build and the raid has been open again.
+I am currently working on processing the new data/logs from Ulduar PTR "version 2" and expect to have it done by tuesday-wednesday  10th-11th.

 The main purpose of this data is to: